How Much Protein Can Your Body Absorb?

 Most research studies support spreading your protein intake evenly throughout the day to help improve digestion and absorption as well as ensure you are meeting your protein needs.

-To do this, aim to consume 20-25 grams of protein during meals and 10-15 grams per 1-2 snacks per day depending on your needs.
+To do this, aim to consume 20-25 grams of protein during meals and 10-15 grams of protein during snacks.
+This amount may vary depending on your individual needs.

 If you aren’t sure if you are eating enough protein or need guidance on how to improve your protein distribution, consider speaking with a Registered Dietitian Nutritionist.